thewanionly/audiophile/README.md

 # audiophile

-An e-commerce web application built with NextJS.
+An e-commerce web application built with NextJS13 using the app directory.

 ## Technologies used